 Social media is not for writers.

-I have to admit that in those early days, I did benefit from social media.
+I have to admit that in those early days, I did find social media to be useful.
 I connected with other writers.
 I found out about publishers and writing events.
-But what I gained was not proportional to what I put in.
+But what I gained was not worth the effort I put in.
 Social media does not give you a good return on your investment.
-It's not designed to - the only thing that Mark Zuckerberg wants you to do is keep looking (so that he can sell your attention to advertisers so they can sell you crap you don't want which you'll buy despite the fact that you don't really want it because an algorithm is constantly mining your posts and likes and shares in order to figure out how to manipulate you into thinking that you do, and that covers everything from shoes to political candidates).
+It's not designed to.

-We need to stop writing tweets and write something better.
+We can stop writing tweets and write something that actually matters.